 If there is something wrong with one or more of your car's fuel injectors, then it won't run properly, or may not run at all.

 Here's a run down of the main faulty injector symptoms that will affect most cars.
 You will need to have the car ECU scanned for error codes to be absolutely sure that it's an injector problem.
-Sometimes the problem can be caused by something else such as a bad spark plug or a clogged fuel filter
+Sometimes the problem can be caused by something else such as a bad ignition coil or a clogged fuel filter

 How to Diagnose a faulty fuel injector?

 So your engine is running badly (or not at all).
 What's the next step in diagnosing a problem with the engine injectors?

 - Call a mechanic - If you are not mechanically minded, then your best bet is to call a mechanic.
 Injectors (and engines) can be complicated and expensive to repair, so if you are unsure at all, then let an expert diagnose it.

 - Hook up an OBD code reader - This will tell you if the Engine Control Unit (ECU) has logged any errors.
 If an engine misfires because of a bad injector, there will be an error code that will point to the injector in question.
 If you are using a generic (not vehicle manufacturer specific) code reader then you can expect to see codes beginning with P02.
 For example, a fault with an injector in cylinder one would give a code of P0201.

 - Visually inspect the engine bay - If you open up the hood and there is a strong smell of fuel then a leaky injector could be the culprit.
 If there are no error codes, the next step will be to remove each injector for inspection.
 This is usually best left to fuel injector experts.

 - Remove and test all injectors - Even if it looks like there is only one bad injector, having the rest of them inspected and tested by a professional is a good idea.
 If the engine has covered a lot of mileage, chances are the other injectors are dirty and may fail soon too.